+ır.
 Assessment type To be completed by each institution Examples: Demonstration of skills development using an authentic situation.
-An associate fellowship application as assessment/ part assessment.
-To be completed by each institution Examples: Application of multiple skills to a complex problem.
+An associate fellowship application as assessment/part assessment.
+To be completed by each institution Examples: Synthesis of multiple skills to one or more complex problems.
 Capstone subject as assessment.
-A foundation fellowship To be completed by each institution Examples: Synthesis of multiple skills to one or more complex problems.
-Capstone subject as assessment.
-A senior fellowship Equivalent AQF level, if assessed This section is only completed if assessment is included. application as assessment.
-Example: AQF Level 8 application as assessment.
-Example: AQF Level 8 Pathways To be completed by each institution Examples: A professional certificate (internal) To support an application for a HEA or HERDSA Fellowship.
+A senior fellowship application as assessment.
+Equivalent AQF level, if assessed This section is only completed if assessment is included.
+Example: AQF Level 8 Example: AQF Level 8 Pathways To be completed by each institution Examples: A professional certificate (internal) To support an application for a HEA or HERDSA Fellowship.
 Entry into Graduate Certificate.
 To be completed by each institution Examples: To support an application for a HEA or HERDSA Fellowship.
 Part of a Graduate Certificate.
 To be completed by each institution Examples: To support an application for a HEA or HERDSA Fellowship.
 AQF Award at Level 8.
 Articulation into Masters' degree.
 Quality assurance Statement of legitimacy - validation - peers.
 To be completed by each institution Examples: To satisfy the university's quality assurance requirements the Associate University Educator Program: Includes a formative peer To be completed by each institution Examples: To satisfy the university's quality assurance requirements the Foundation University Educator Program: Includes formative and To be completed by each institution Examples: To satisfy the university's quality assurance requirements the Advanced University Educator Program: Includes summative assessment.

 review process.
 Utilises subject matter experts.
 Is aligned to the AQF and HESF.
-Has a benchmarked, external peer review of performance.
+Has a robust internal peer review process.
+Actively includes input Has a benchmarked, external peer review of performance.
 Actively includes input and feedback from subject matter experts.
 Is aligned to the AQF and HESF.
-Fields Associate University Educators Foundation University Educators Advanced University Educators Supervision Assessment requires supervision To be completed by each institution.
+Fields Associate University Educators Foundation University Educators Advanced University Educators To be completed by each institution.
 To be completed by each institution.
 To be completed by each institution.
 Verification of identity Approach may vary depending on educator profile and platforms used.
 To be completed by each institution.
 To be completed by each institution.
 To be completed by each institution.
 Endorsement To include a portability and certification statement. [name and institution] Foundation University Educator AQF Level 8 equivalent [x] hours of study Certified by CAULLT

-[date completed] [date of certification] [add portability statement] and refund policy To be completed by each ins Example: programs which h Example: fees of \$500.00 ap module. ave no formal assessment a
+[date completed] [date of certification] [add portability statement] , ellation refund cy To be completed by each institution.
+Example: programs which have no formal assessment are offered free of charge.
+Example: fees of \$500.00 apply to each full program which includes a capstone module.